kumarpit/ubc-courses/README.md

 ![examplegif](https://github.com/kumarpit/seats-available/blob/main/gifs/gif.gif)

 # Todo
-- [ ] Save all searches and let the user know if any there have been any changes in seat availability since the last time checked.
+- [ ] Save all searches and let the user know if there have been any changes in seat availability since the last time checked.
 - [ ] Improve formatting of information.